 From day one, Lua T_EX has offered extra features compared to the superset of pdf T_EX and Aleph.
-That has not been limited to the possibility to execute Lua code via \directlua , but Lua T_EX also adds functionality via new T_EX -side primitives.
+This has not been limited to the possibility to execute Lua code via \directlua, but Lua T_EX also adds functionality via new T_EX -side primitives or extensions to existing ones.